jzebker/MechaCar_Statistical_Analysis/README.md

 <img src="https://user-images.githubusercontent.com/84994321/134104027-72d711bd-368e-42fc-8619-d8394c3d9efb.png" />
 </p>

 America likes muscle cars and pick up trucks while the Earth likes hybrid and electric vehicles.
-I personally want to compare skid tests between MechaCars and competitors because that sounds like a lot more fun to measure.
+I personally want to compare tire traction between MechaCars and competitors because that sounds fun to measure.
 People SHOULD be interested in the physical capabilities and limitations of their vehicles if they want to be safe while drifting or attending sideshows.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/84994321/134104338-6666ed5f-5485-46cf-97e3-29f15fd9f9b3.png" />
 </p>

-The metrics I would like to test are related
+I want to reproduce rollover tests being mindful of static stability factors (SSF) for MechaCars and competitors.
+SSF is a measure of how top-heavy a vehicle is; the lower the SSF, the higher the risk of flipping.